j-easy/easy-props/README.md

 What if your code does **not** run inside a DI container?
 This is where Easy Properties comes to play, to allow you to benefit from dependency injection without requiring your code to run inside a DI container.

-That said, **Easy Properties is a library, not a framework**.
-It is **not** YADIF (Yet Another DI Framework) :smirk:
+That said, **Easy Properties is a library, not a (yet another DI) framework**.

 ## Quick example

-With Easy Properties, you declare properties you need on your object's fields using a set of intuitive annotations and instruct it to inject these properties.
+With Easy Properties, you declare properties you need on your object's fields using a set of intuitive annotations and instruct the library to inject these properties.
 Let's see an example:

 Suppose you have a Java object of type `Bean` which should be configured with:

-* An Integer property `threshold` from a system property passed to the JVM with -Dthreshold=100
+* An Integer property `threshold` from a system property passed to the JVM with `-Dthreshold=100`

 * A String property `bean.name` from a properties file named `myProperties.properties`

-To load these properties in your `Bean` object using Easy Properties, you annotate fields to declare needed configuration properties as follows:
+To load these properties in your `Bean` object using Easy Properties, you annotate fields as follows:

 ```java
 public class Bean {